psypdt/ZIS_C-_Summer_Course_2019/README.md

 - [`Codeboard.io`](https://codeboard.io) allows us to run code on a server, which is nice since you won't need to install anything on your machine.

-- Because we are running programs remotely (not on our own computer) we don't need to worry about things going wrong and crashing on our machine (Severe crashes <b>will never be the case</b> given the content that we will cover).
+- Because we are running programs remotely (not on our own computer) we don't need to worry about things going wrong on our machine (Crashing the Server <b>will NEVER be the case</b> given the content that we will cover).

+- The worst thing that can happen is that our program doesn't start, which is hardly a reason for concern.